-- Are you standing tall and facing people with a direct look or can't meet their eyes
+- Are you standing tall and facing people directly or find eye contact difficult

 It seems very unfair but by the time you actually get to speak to someone their attention may have already drifted...

-They may have already formed their own opinion of you
+They've probably already formed an opinion of you

 - Even if this initial impression is wrong, the mental image may remain